 Resolutions made at the start of a year are notoriously broken.
 With the whole year ahead it’s easy to try taking on bigger goals than you are ready to complete, disappointing yourself as a result.
 There’s nothing at all wrong with goal-setting.
 In fact, I encourage it.

-First though, take a moment to make your list of Reverse Resolutions.
 These are the things you’ve accomplished over the last year, written as resolutions crossed off your list.

-- Enjoy more getaway time with my husband
+- Enjoy more time with family

 After you’ve thought about your achievements, think about the steps you took to accomplish them.
 Did you take one gigantic leap or many small actions to get there?
 Did you take some risks along the way?
 Was the outcome actually different from what you expected?